hakdo/sjefersuper/content/post/secrets-in-logs.md

 ## How do we avoid this?
 The first thing we should think about is a threat model as discussed in our [secure development lifecycle post](../devlifecycle).
-If we think through *what can go wrong* and then plan how to mitiggate that, we are off to a good start.
+If we think through *what can go wrong* and then plan how to mitigate that, we are off to a good start.

 We should log events that we anticipate a use for in one of the following cases: